Categories

 The differences between the 3 types of false misrepresentation are as follows:

-1. Innocent misrepresentation: this is when someone makes a false claim or untrue statement but honestly believes that the false representation is true.
+1. Innocent misrepresentation is when someone makes a false claim or untrue statement but honestly believes that the representation is true.

 2. Negligent misrepresentation: this is when someone makes a false claim without realizing that it is not true.
-They did not fulfill their duty of care when making statements to make sure they are or are not true.
+They did not fulfill their duty of care when making statements to make sure they were not true.

-3. Fraudulent misrepresentation: this is when someone makes a false claim deliberately in order to deceive others.
+3. Fraudulent misrepresentation: this is when someone makes a false claim deliberately to deceive others.

 fraudulent misrepresentation